salvatorecriscioneweb/cockpit-FontAwesome/README.md

 # cockpit-FontAwesome
-Extend Cockpit by adding Font Awesome CDN and Support on Backend View
+Addon for Cockpit to add Font Awesome CDN and Support on Admin View

 ## Copyright and license